 5. Ulysses S. Grant (Mexican War, Civil War)

 Grant famously became the general the Union needed to win the Civil War.
-He was forced to resign from the Army for drunkenness before the war.
-But when the South seceded, he raised a regiment of volunteers that he used to take the fight to the Confederates in the West.
+He was forced to resign from the Army for drunkenness before the war, but when the South seceded, he raised a regiment of volunteers that he used to take the fight to the Confederates in the West.

 At the Battle of Chapultepec, he carried a howitzer to the top of a church steeple, a move essential to the final assault on Chapultepec Castle and to winning the war itself.
+But the Marines don’t mention that in their hymn.

 6. Rutherford B. Hayes (Civil War)

-Not much is really said about Rutherford B. Hayes these days, but the former President has probably one of the most active war records of any Chief Executive.
+Not much is really said about Rutherford B. Hayes these days, but the former president has probably one of the most active war records of any chief executive.
 He was a Union officer during the Civil War, volunteering after Fort Sumter fell and serving in an active combat role until the Confederate surrender at Appomattox.

 In September 1862, Robert E. Lee’s Army of Northern Virginia was advancing northward into Maryland.
-The Union Army under General George B. McClellan met the divided Confederates in a series of three pitched battles.
+The Union Army under Gen. George B. McClellan met the divided Confederates in a series of three pitched battles.
 At the head of the lead regiment was Lieutenant Colonel Rutherford B. Hayes.

-As Hayes’ 23d Ohio charged an entrenched Confederate position, a bullet tore through his arm, shattering the bone.
+As Hayes’ 23rd Ohio charged an entrenched Confederate position, a bullet tore through his arm, shattering the bone.
 After tying a handkerchief tourniquet around it (and presumably rubbing some dirt on it), he continued the attack.

 While most Civil War veterans would lose an arm to such an injury, Hayes probably didn’t get an infection because gangrene was afraid of him.
 Instead, he spent the next two years skirmishing with Confederate forces in Tennessee and Virginia.